Building Educator AI Literacy

 - MIT Management provides a web-based tutorial, Getting Started with AI-Enhanced Teaching: A Practical Guide for Instructors.

-- Coursera provides the course, Artificial Intelligence (AI) for Teachers.
+- Coursera offers Artificial Intelligence (AI) for Teachers.

 - Harvard Business Publishing Education provides webinars and advice for Teaching with AI.